Brew Your Own Beer

 8. Cut Cleaning Time by 90%

 Creating great beer can be a messy process.
-You’re likely to experience spillages, and boil-overs, which mean either spending more time cleaning or a very mad spouse.
-However, with a few tricks, you can drastically reduce your cleaning time and save your self some elbow time.
+You're likely to experience spiYou're and boil-overs, which means more cleaning time or being a furious spouse.
+However, with a few tricks, you can drastically reduce your cleaning time and save yourself some elbow time.

-From having to sanitize the bottles, to cleaning out the fermenter.
+From having to sanitize the bottles to cleaning out the fermenter.
 The bottling session often feels like the worst part of homebrewing.

 10. Hone Your Skills